 Zero Gear isn't problematic in and of itself... but the nature of its Steam integration allows it to be used to play any Steam-locked game you want, without owning the game.
 This is most notably used by hackers to bypass VAC bans: just start a new account, download the Zero Gear demo, and copy the files over.

 The save system in Pokémon Diamond, Pearl and Platinum.
-Making any changes in the PC storage system increases the save time from an already iffy 5 seconds to 15 seconds.
+Making any changes in the PC storage system, let alone simply opening it up increases the save time from an already iffy 5 seconds to 15 seconds due to an overly secure encryption system that makes sure that every slot in the storage system isn't corrupted through a hefty checksum review.
 Are you the type that likes to save regularly?
 Sucks to be you!
 The sad thing is, it saves the game the same way Pokémon Ruby, Sapphire and Emerald used to do, and those games consistently took about five seconds to save.

 Not to say that they did nothing wrong either.
 Pokémon Emerald has a flaw in its RNG system that causes a new personality value seed to be generated per save file, not per boot-up.
 The end result; once the seed is deciphered, the player (so long as they don't start a new game and save over their file) is left with a predictable sequence of personality values to potentially break the game with.

 Pokémon X and Y have their fair share of failures.
 The profanity filter is notoriously arbitrary, blocking innocent nicknames because they contain profanity in other languages (e.g. "Violet" because "viol" means "rape" in French).
+This is particularly bad because some of the censored words become legal under certain circumstances ie having any other character attached to either end of the word while others don't have that distinction.
 The companion app Pokémon Bank is also notorious for letting through hacked Pokémon (which it's supposed to block) while rejecting legitimate ones.
 And of course, at launch, Game Freak forgot to encrypt the games' wi-fi communications, enabling unscrupulous players to use a program to identify what moves their opponent is using each turn in a match; the version 1.2 patch (mandatory for online communication) fixed this oversight, fortunately.